xinglong-li/gsoc2022/README.md

 which is a complement to the textbook ["Probabilistic Machine Learning: Advanced Topics"](https://probml.github.io/pml-book/book2.html).

 My work can be roughly separated into two parts.
-In the first half of my work, I worked on adding demos and short sections to the textbook.
+In the first half of the summer, I worked on adding demos and short sections to the textbook.
-In the second part, I joined the [ssm-jax](https://github.com/probml/ssm-jax) group and mainly focused on contributing to the ssm-jax package.
+In the second half, I joined the [ssm-jax](https://github.com/probml/ssm-jax) group and mainly focused on contributing to the ssm-jax package.

 # Highlights